Keyboard shortcuts

 This ADR applies to all AI tools including:

-• Development and coding assistance tools
+• Development and coding assistants

 • Content generation and writing assistants